Last Updated on January 29, 2026 by Emily Hopkins

 While private healthcare options exist, a significant portion of the population relies on the public system.
 The emphasis on primary care within the SNS facilitates a comprehensive and inclusive approach to healthcare.

-On the flip side, the United States operates a mixed healthcare system where a substantial portion is privatized.
-Access to healthcare often depends on insurance coverage, whether through employers or individual plans.
-At the same time, public programs like Medicare and Medicaid assist a considerable segment of the population that relies on private insurance.
+Conversely, the United States operates a mixed healthcare system, with a significant portion being privately managed.
+Access to medical services often depends on an individual’s insurance coverage, whether obtained through an employer or purchased independently.
+Simultaneously, public programs such as Medicare and Medicaid provide support to a substantial segment of the population that relies on private insurance.

 The United States’ heavy reliance on private healthcare has its fair share of advantages and disadvantages.
 While privatization facilitates quality healthcare, it contributes to disparities in healthcare access due to factors like income and employment status.